What We Do

 With its cadre of agriculture and nutrition experts, this group acts as an advisory body to connect CHOICE with educational institutions and Non-Governmental Organizations (NGOs) throughout the world to synergize international development efforts.

-The Institute of Self-Reliant Agriculture (ISRA) Committee is also charged with developing educational materials such as the recently published college-level textbook Feeding the Forgotten: Agricultural Development for the World’s Small-Holder Farmer.
+The Field Advisory Committee is also charged with developing educational materials such as the recently published college-level textbook Feeding the Forgotten: Agricultural Development for the World’s Small-Holder Farmer.
 This textbook teaches basic agricultural principles to be used in the developing world.
 While it is available to anyone, it will be especially useful for NGOs, universities, government extension offices, and specialized trade schools throughout the world.
 Shortly the second printing of the book will be translated into Spanish.
 Other training materials for use in the field are in development and will be available in the near future.

 In 2016, the ISRA Committee began reviewing the field data, creating infographics and developing progress reports for our Nepal Self Developing District Program created and implemented by our Co-Founder, Dr. James Mayfield.